 Day 7: El Calafate – Perito Moreno Glacier (B)

-Overnight Inn.
+Overnight Lodge.
 Optional Excursion Recommended: Safari Nautico – Boat trip in The Tempanos channel.
 (This excursion is not included in the program)

-Day 8: El Calafate – Torres del Paine National Park (B,L,D)
+Day 8: El Calafate – Torres del Paine National Park (B,LB,D)

-Early start for a 6 hour drive to our camp in Paine.
+We have an early start as we start a 6 hour drive to our camp in Paine.
 We drive across the steppe, still following by parts the legendary route 40, to get around Sierra de los Baguales, an impressive range in between Calafate and Paine.
 We cross the Argentinean Chilean border at Cancha Carrera/ Cerro Castillo.
 After the border crossing, we start our final sprint to Paine National Park, World Heritage by the UNESCO (United Nations Education, Science and Culture Organization).
 Approaching the Park, we start to see the different mountains that feature the area: Paine Grande, the Horns, Admiral Nieto and the Towers.
-Once we entered the Park, we go for a short 1 to 2 hs walk to get familiar with the landscape, the wind and the rich wildlife: guanacos, lesser rheas, condors and all types of wetland and buzzard birds, will be available for our eyes and cameras.
-Also lots of flowers.
+Once we entered the Park, we go for a short 1 to 2hrs walk to get familiar with the landscape, the wind and the rich wildlife: guanacos, lesser rheas, condors and all types of wetland and buzzard birds, will be available for our eyes and cameras.
+There are also plenty of flowers to appreciate and photograph.
 Back in the bus, we reach our camp at the foot of Paine massif.
-Lodging at Las Torres Full Camp in double tent (area with sanitary services)

-Day 9: Paine Towers– Ascensio river valley (B,L,D)
+Day 9: Paine Towers– Ascensio river valley (B,LB,D)

-Early in the morning a 1 h drive takes us to Port Pudeto to board the catamarán that crosses lake Pehoe twice a day.
+We start the morning with an early 1hr drive to Port Pudeto to board the catamarán that crosses lake Pehoe twice a day.
 Once at the far side of the lake, we leave unnecessary items in our tents and we set out to the French Valley trail.
-The trail skirts Paine Grande south slopes and lake Skottberg, to take us after 2 hs and a half of continuous ups and downs, to the hanging bridge upon the French River.
-This breathtaking location is at the foot of both the 2700 mts south east face of Paine Grande (to the west) and the Horns, with its characteristic black sedimentary topping, to the east.
+The trail skirts Paine Grande south slopes and lake Skottberg, to take us after 2 and a half hours of continuous ups and downs, to the hanging bridge upon the French River.
+This breathtaking location is at the foot of both the 2700m South East face of Paine Grande (to the west) and the Horns, with its characteristic black sedimentary topping, to the east.
 We continue walking 1 h further by Italian camp to reach breathtaking viewpoints over the area.
 After lunch and photos we retrace our steps back to Paine Grande Full Camp.
 Walking time: 5 to 6 hs.

 Full Camp Refugio Pehoe in double or single tent (area with sanitary services)

-Day 11: Los Cuernos Viewpoint and Lake Grey Shore (B,L,D)
+Day 11: Los Cuernos Viewpoint and Lake Grey Shore (B,LB)

 Lake Grey trail leads from Pehoe valley across ridges to reach Grey valley.
 This magnificent valley flows down 60 km from the Patagonian Icefield, featuring the huge glacier calving down in the grey colour lake.
 Our trail skirts the lake, going up and down the westerns slopes of Paine Grande, offering some of the most impressive sights of the Park.
 From the high sections of the trail, many different viewpoints allow us to see the south end of the lake where the blue icebergs gather, the mountains rising far in the distance above glaciers Grey and Tyndall, and of course lake and glacier Grey.
 We reach the main viewpoint, a rocky point somewhat 2 hs away from Pehoe, with views over the Lake and Glacier Grey and the surrounding glaciers and mountains.
 We come back along the same trail, crossing bogs, shrublands and forest.
 By noon we take the boat to cross lake Pehoe back and then we go to our accommodation in Puerto Natales, a picturesque fishermen town located in the shores of the Ultima Esperanza (Last Hope) fiord.

-In the morning we learn about the ranch activities and how dogs deal with the sheeps.
-By mid morning we continue south to visit Lago Fagnano in the middle of Andes Mountains, to continue to our last destination: Ushuaia, the southernmost city of the World.
+After breakfast we visit the estancia and by mid-morning we continu south to visit Lake Fagnano in the middle of the Andres Mountains, to continue to our last destination: Ushuaia, the southernmost city of the World.
 In the afternoon we continue to Tierra del Fuego National Park.
-This National Park is in the south west corner of the argentinean side of the Island, thus in the border with Chile.
+This National Park is in the south west corner of the Argentinean side of the Island, thus in the border with Chile.
 The main attraction of the Park and the whole Island actually are the mountains coming down to the sea.
-We make a short hike in this area.
-Sleep in refuge at Estancia Las Hija.

 Day 14: Ushuaia – Beagle Channel Boat Trip (B)